 The Mahtaban Scholarship was established in memory of the founder's mother, Ms. Mahtaban.
 It is for students enrolling in Nossi College of Art's Graphic Design, Interactive Design or Commercial Illustration programs, who have demonstrated an exceptional ability in art and a promising future as a commercial artist.
 The amount of these scholarships is \$2,400 for associate degree students and \$4,400 for bachelor degree students.
-It is disbursed to the recipient after the mid-term exam of each semester, at the rate of four hundred dollars (\$400.00) each semester for a maximum of six (6) semesters for associate degree and eleven (11) semesters for bachelor degree.
+It is disbursed to the recipient after the mid-term exam of each semester, at the rate of four hundred dollars (\$400.00) each semester for a maximum of six (6) semesters for associate degree and eleven (11) semesters for bachelor degree as they makes satisfactory academic progress through the program.